Shane-Currie/DragonBattle/README.md

 HI, Im new to GitHub and I am learning how this website works.

 # DragonBattle

-A Python text based game with basic AI /n
+A Python text based game with basic AI.

 Video Game, Video updates: https://shanesonline.com/professional/Dragon_battle.html

 ___EARLY_BETA VERSION_ This game is currently in development and is not yet complete.____